DevSoni2022/cricketers-app/README.md

 In Player details page user get more details about player.

 On Details page users also get similar type other Players

+By Click on Similer Type Player can land their details Page